 This beautiful forested and streamside landscape is visible as one drives along Route 28 from Chatham to Harwich near the start of the broad Red River valley as it makes its way to the ocean.

-If the land is developed, the house on the south side of 28 would most likely be bulldozed so that a new subdivision road could reach the back woods for more lots.
+If the land had been developed, the house on the south side of 28 would most likely be bulldozed so that a new subdivision road could reach the back woods for more lots.

-Let’s create a different future for this land and protect:
+Now we're creating a different future for this land to protect:

 • The view for everyone traveling by